jgbarah/evaluating-foss-projects/evaluation_models.md

 For each category, a set of criteria and metrics are proposed.
 These inputs are then weighted and each of the above introduced categories are given a rating that ranges from 1 to 5.
 Then, depending on the final usage the software will be given, adopters may weight these categories, obtaining an overall rating of the project.
 Hence, not all categories are weighted equally, and for some scenarios a category may not be considered at all for the final rating (in that case, its weight factor would be 0%).

-To help in the assessment, OpenBRR offers a spreadsheet template ([copy](http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4350)) that can be used in the evaluation process.
+To help in the assessment, OpenBRR offers a [spreadsheet template](http://docencia.etsit.urjc.es/moodle/mod/resource/view.php?id=4350) that can be used in the evaluation process.
 Many of the input data in this model are to be obtained by external tools or from the Internet.
 As an example, the quality category considers the following inputs:

 * Number of minor releases in past 12 months
 * Number of point/patch releases in past 12 months